crcn/figmark/README.md

 ### React example

 Here's a quick demo of how designs are used in code.
-Starting of with a few button variations:
+Starting off with a few button variations:

 ![alt figma design](./docs/assets/screenshot.png)